About

 Adaptability without drift.

-It’s listening deeply enough to hear what’s beneath the words, and leading openly enough that others step forward with you.
+It’s listening deeply enough to hear what’s beneath the words, and leading clearly enough that others can move with you.

 How this connects to what I share